Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, brief time out here, folks.

-Be back, much more straight ahead on the EIB network.
+Much more straight ahead on the EIB network.

 Arnold Allert, why Democrats are going down in December.

-Sorry, in November, December two.
+Sorry, in November, December 2.

-The most satisfying aspect of the whole scenario is this despite every attempt they've made to blame anyone and everybody else for their problems, They have brought it on themselves.
+The most satisfying aspect of the whole scenario is this, despite every attempt they've made to blame anyone and everybody else for their problems, they have brought it on themselves.

-And from Aaron Marshall, a plain deeper dealer in Cleveland, Republicans have requested more absentee ballots than Democrats in Ohio's three largest counties.
+And from Aaron Marshall, a plain dealer in Cleveland, Republicans have requested more absentee ballots than Democrats in Ohio's three largest counties.

-It's another indicator, a big time alarm for the Democrats.
+It's another indicator, a big-time alarm for the Democrats.

 We're talking Cleveland here.